Peruna-Solanum/trade-tracker/README.md

 ### Why Make It?

 - I wanted to learn how to use databases and switch out my data whenever I wanted to, which led me to creating a pywebview app.
+- Mostly for fun, don't take too seriously.

-- The reasoning is twofold: 1.
-Sometimes I like to see if my prediction of a stock/etc. movement is correct, but I like to group my guesses based off of the idea/strategy that I had at the time.
-Most trade journals cost money and/or don't allow that sort of customization.
-As such, individually calculating statistics for everything individually is a pain.
+- I'd like to record my stock/etc. guesses before I put real money in anything (but can be used for the real thing too).
+Existing trade journals don't allow for easily grouping by type or strategy which makes calculating the statistics a pain.

 ### Properties
 - Tech-wise: